janbredenbeek/QL-MultiMon/README.md

 # QL-MultiMon
-A Machine code monitor and disassembler for the Sinclair QL
+A Machine code monitor and disassembler for the Sinclair QL, written in 1986-87.
+Manual updated February 2017.
+Source code included but needs a lot of cleaning up and commenting...